adrian-lorenzo/faceBool/README.md

 ## I want to download and play it RIGHT NOW ⚡️

 Great!
 You can download the last release of the game on the [releases page](https://github.com/AdrianLorenzoDev/faceBool/releases).
-There, you can download your preferred platform binaries 🙂
+There, you can choose your preferred platform binaries 🙂

 ## Okay... and how about running the game on the development environment?